-Original data up to the year 2010 collected and plotted by M. Horowitz, F. Labonte, O. Shacham, K. Olukotun, L. Hammond, and C. Batter New plot and data collected for 2010-2021 by K. Rupp Reducing energy in computing: Accelerators!
+Original data up to the year 2010 collected and plotted by M. Horowitz, F. Labonte, O. Shacham, K. Olukotun, L. Hammond, and C. Batten New plot and data collected for 2010-2021 by K. Rupp

+Reducing energy in computing: Accelerators!

 - Accelerator market share in HPC has been steadily increasing and will likely continue to do so - Why?
-Distributed memory clusters with accelerators provide some of the best cost- and energy-efficiency in HPC - All 10 out of the top 10 entries in the November 2022 "Green 500" list are accelerator clusters (9/10 GPUs)
+Distributed memory clusters with accelerators provide some of the best cost- and energy-efficiency in HPC - November 2022 "Green 500" list are accelerator clusters (9/10 GPUs)